-Thus, the new models, algorithms, and methodologies that will move this area forward will require significant breakthroughs and substantial research efforts.
-The need for new algorithms that cope with the complexities of predictive modeling is a challenging and fundamentally important goal for CSE research.
+In order to deal with the complexities of predictive modeling, however, new models, algorithms, and methodologies are needed.
 Their development, analysis, and implementation constitute the new research agenda for CSE.
+Achieving these goals will require substantial research efforts and significant breakthroughs.

 What predictive science and therefore what CSE will eventually be is not yet fully understood.
 We may see the coastline of the ``continent of predictive science'' ahead of us, but we still have to explore the whole mass of land that lies behind this coastline.
-Even now, however, we can clearly see that CSE and the transition to predictive science will have a profound impact on education, on how scientific software is developed, on research methodologies, and on the design of tomorrow's computers.
+We can already clearly see, however, that CSE and the transition to predictive science will have a profound impact on education, on how scientific software is developed, on research methodologies, and on the design of tomorrow's computers.